Updated on 2025-12-08 GMT+08:00

-• The new Concurrency Control rule takes effect only for the current DB instance.
+• The new SQL throttling rule is only available to the current DB instance.

-• If a SQL statement matches multiple concurrency control rules, only the latest rule takes effect.
+• If a SQL statement matches multiple SQL throttling rules, only the latest rule is applied.

-• SQL statements that have been executed before a concurrency control rule is added are not counted.
+• SQL statements executed before a SQL throttling rule is added will not be counted.

-• Keywords in a concurrency control rule are sorted in a specific order, and the system will match them from first to last.
+• Keywords of a throttling rule are sorted in a specific order, and the system will match them from first to last.
 For example, if one rule contains the keyword a~and~b, the system only matches xxx a>1 and b>2.

-• If the replication delay is too long, adding or deleting a concurrency control rule for a read replica does not take effect immediately.
+• If the replication delay is too long, adding or deleting a SQL throttling rule for a read replica instance does not take effect immediately.

 • Empty characters before and after each keyword will be ignored, for example, spaces, \n, \r, and \t.